atlassian-labs/data-center-terraform/docs/docs/userguide/CLEANUP.md

     ./uninstall.sh -c my-custom-config.tfvars
     ```

 ### Removing Terraform state files

+We create an AWS S3 bucket and DynamoDB to store terraform state of the environments for each region.
+Without the state information, terraform cannot maintain the infrastructure.
+All environments installed in the same region share one S3 bucket to store the state files.
+By default, the uninstall script does not remove Terraform state files.

+!!! warning "Remove Terraform state files only if you confirm there is no other installed environment in the same region."
+    If you have installed multiple environments using the same AWS account in the same region, you need to make sure all those environments are uninstalled before removing terraform state.

+    After deleting the state files, **Terraform cannot manage the installed environments**.

+If you have **no other environment installed in the same region**, you may want to remove the Terraform state files permanently.
-By default, the script does not remove Terraform state files.
-If you want to remove Terraform state files, run the uninstallation script with the `-t` switch:
+To remove Terraform state files permanently and delete AWS S3 bucket and DynamoDB, run the uninstallation script with the `-t` switch:

 ```shell
 ./uninstall.sh -t -c <config_file_path>
 ```

-!!! warning "`-t` flag will remove the S3 Bucket that the Terraform state file is located"
-    This means if you have multiple environments provisioned under same AWS account and region, you will lose track of them.

-    Use this flag only if you are sure that there is no other environment left in your region and account.